The Dusty Rebel

 Pointing out the reference to the clothing and apparel store Rag & Bone, who created a commissioned mural wall for artists to combact the graffiti bombing that typically occurred at their Lower East Side location.

-Making great points on the voice of artists in the street, The Dusty Rebel doesn’t hesitate to remark on the blatant forces working towards popularity, fame and real cause.
+Making great points on the voice of artists in the street, The Dusty Rebel doesn’t hesitate to remark on distinguishing the creatives working towards popularity, fame or real cause.

 "I was really curious about how the work was made, wondered why there isn’t enough protest art in the (NYC) street.
 In other cities you would see it, in NYC you didn’t see anything.
 Something felt inauthentic, all Bernie Sanders work all of a sudden and no Black Lives Matter."